-- FMC TPS-2: - PG&E and JPB working on the easement at VTA and TPS-2 prior to construction. - Caltrans permit to cross I-880/remove trees submitted on 9/4. - EGS TPS-1: - JPB submitted an offer to Britannia. - PGE selected Michel's for the OH construction.
+- FMC TPS-2: - PG&E and JPB working on the easement at VTA prior to construction. - PG&E/TRC started the installation of the H frames at TPS-2. - Caltrans permit to cross I-880/remove trees submitted on 9/4. - EGS TPS-1: - JPB provided the staging at TPS-1.

-- FMC TPS-2: - Kick off meeting for the TPS-2 construction is on 10/20. - Mobilization scheduled by beginning of November. - EGS TPS-1: - Continue the Coordination for the TSP pole design with South San Francisco team and JPB planning and development.
+- FMC TPS-2: - Continue with the installation of the H- Frames and TSPs. - EGS TPS-1: - Continue the Coordination for the TSP pole design with South San Francisco team and JPB planning and development.